HsKA-OSGIS-archive/GeoVogaticHub/README.md

 # Layout and Procedure
 A vector layer must be dropped over the map interface only.

 A button appears at the bottom of the map which when clicked opens a styling interface below it.
 Options are given to style the layer as desired.

 The layer can be deleted by clicking on the ‘X’ located at the top right corner of every button.

 A help button has been provided at the bottom right corner which gives further information.

-# Further resources
 A link has been provided in the help interface which connects to a Youtube video, interactively demonstrating to a user how the system runs.

 # Licensing
 Please see the file called ‘LICENSE’